 Shower Pan Inspections

 Effective on 3/1/2023 all commercial and residential shower pan inspections will now be conducted as part of the plumbing rough-in inspection.
 This change has been initiated to resolve on-going issues with contractors and homeowners failing to get their required pan inspection prior to concealment and completion of the project.
 The following new four step notification to the permit holder should help eliminate this issue going forward.
-Please communicate with your inspector and ask questions if you are certain of the process.
+Please communicate with your inspector and ask questions if you are not certain of the process.